rackerlabs/rackspace-how-to/content/cloud-servers/ftp-vs-sftp.md

 ### Differences between FTP and SFTP

-FTP and SFTP are two separate protocols that work in a similar way.
+FTP and SFTP are separate protocols that work in a similar way.
 Both offer file transfer and management on remote machines.
-The primary difference is in the level of security that each protocol offers.
+The primary difference is in the level of security that they offer.

 #### Security

 FTP traffic is unencrypted.
-All FTP transmissions are in clear text, including usernames, passwords, commands, and the actual files.
+All FTP transmissions are sent as regular text, including usernames, passwords, commands, and the files themselves.
 As a result, anyone with access to the network can potentially read them.

-SFTP, on the other hand, is an extension of the Secure Shell Protocol (SSH).
+SFTP is an extension of the Secure Shell Protocol (SSH).
-It provides end-to-end encryption through the SSH tunnel.
+It is a more secure option that provides end-to-end encryption through the SSH tunnel.

 #### Setup and user management